From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Interpretations for Substructure Extraction in Transformers

-\paragraph{Multi-Shape} As illustrated in~\Cref{fig:multi_task} b), the Multi-Shape task involves training and testing on graph sets where each sample may contain multiple substructures of different shapes.
-This task evaluates whether Transformers can identify diverse substructure types within a single graph.
 We create this task by mixing single-shape training data and dividing it into four groups (details in~\Cref{app_sec:multi-shape}), as shown in~\Cref{fig:multi_shape_bar}.
 Each substructure can be extracted independently, guided by its specific question prompt.
 Therefore, in visualization, we take the embedding of the last input query token rather than the last graph representation token.
 From~\Cref{fig:multi-shape}, we find that Transformers often identify simpler substructures, like triangles, in layer 3, instead of delaying all predictions to the final layer (the Transformer has 4 layers in this setting).

-Both subtasks perform well with just a 4-layer Transformer, suggesting that simultaneous ISF processing allows effective substructure reasoning even at shallow depths.
-We also provide theoretical support for Multi-Num~(\Cref{thm:multinum_subgraph_transformer}) and Multi-Shape~(\Cref{thm:multishape_subgraph_transformer}) extraction, with proofs in~\Cref{app:proof-sec:extraction}.
+We summarize the mechanism in~\Cref{thm:multishape_subgraph_transformer}.